tf2pickup-pl/docs.tf2pickup.pl/docs/player-registration-issues.md

 title: Player registration issues
 ---

-Here you can explanations and solutions for problems which may happen during the player registration the site.
+Below you can find more details for problems that may occur upon player registration.
 In all cases, site admins can skip verifications by [disabling player restrictions](/docs/website-settings#configuring-player-restrictions) or by [force creating a profile](/docs/website-settings#force-create-a-player-account).

 ## ETF2L account is banned or blacklisted